Jurickson Profar Player Props: Rockies vs. Marlins

 Jurickson Profar At The Plate

-- In 28.6% of his games this year, Profar has had at least one RBI.
-He's picked up more than one in 11.9% and driven in three or more of his team's runs in two contests.
+- Profar has driven in a run in 13 games this year (30.2%), including five games with more than one RBI (11.6%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.